Social Anxiety is a fear of people. In particular, it is a fear of what other people think of “the sufferer.”

 And all this leads one to wonder: couldn’t it have been avoided?
 Social anxiety doesn’t begin at birth.
 It develops, usually around adolescence.
 Where were the adults who might have seen it coming and could have done something at the time?

 I’ll be saying more about these issues in the blog posts.
 Sometimes I’ll use my experiences as examples.
 But I’m only one of many and we’re all different.
-The book, Social Anxiety Revealed, which will be released soon, includes a wide range of experiences.
+My book, Social Anxiety Revealed, includes a wide range of experiences.